RedhawkSDR/framework-core/UBUNTU.md

                          redhawk-bulkiointerfaces \
                          redhawk-device-gpp

+Per REDHAWK conventions certian environment variables need to be defined.
+When you install REDHAWK it creates scripts that will set these up for you, but by default gnome-terminal sessions will not correctly source them.

+To have gnome-terminal start bash as a login shell do the following:

+1. start a gnome-terminal.
+2. go to Edit -> Profile Preferences -> Title and Command
+3. enable "Run Command as a login shell".
+4. restart the gnome-terminal.

+Bash should now start as a login shell and thus will read /etc/profile.d.
+Alternatively, you can add the following lines to your ~/.bashrc

+    . /etc/profile.d/redhawk.sh
+    . /etc/profile.d/redhawk-sdrroot.sh

 If you plan on doing building REDHAWK components or devices, you will want to prepare your system with the proper build tools and libraries: